 This post appeared on Positively Positive.

 I don’t think I have ever met any woman who wouldn’t want to feel good and beautiful.
 Beauty feels good, isn’t it?
-When we feel good about ourselves, we also project a more positive energy of confidence towards other people.
+When we feel good about ourselves, we also project more positive energy of confidence towards other people.

 Looking back on my life, I came to realize I had a dissonant relationship with my body for quite many years.
 I was obsessed with the size of my hips and always focusing on things I would have wanted to change in the way I looked.
 Besides that, I was trapped with the bad behavior of always comparing my physical appearance to other women.